beeva-arturomartinez/beeva-best-practices/frontend/general/tools/grunt/README.md

 ## <a name='gruntfile'>Gruntfile</a>

-The configuration and execution of all tasks and pluggins is done in the configuration file <b>Gruntfile<b>.
+The configuration and execution of all tasks and pluggins is done in the configuration file <b>Gruntfile</b>.

 ```javascript
 module.exports = function (grunt) {